gSchool/ada-CS-Fundamentals-Internship/01-algorithms/02-algorithms-divide-conquer.md

 Suppose you are given a sorted array of non-negative distinct integers.
 You are tasked with finding the smallest missing non-negative element inside of the array.

-The array should start with the integer 0, if it is present in the array.
+If present, the array should start with the integer 0.

 For example:
 If the array is [0, 1, 2, 6, 9, 11, 15], the smallest missing element is 3.